Milberg: History

-Criminal charges
+In May 2004, Milberg was the largest plaintiff law firm in the United States, with over 200 attorneys, responsible, at least in part, for over 50 percent of all securities class action cases settled in 2002.

 On May 18, 2006, the firm and two of its named partners, David J. Bershad and Steven G. Schulman (Schulman resigned in December 2006), were indicted by a grand jury in the United States District Court for the Central District of California on various counts, including racketeering, mail fraud, and bribery.
 The charges included claims that Milberg Weiss paid portions of its legal fees to plaintiffs in order to induce them to sue.

-By January 2007, more than half of the firm's partners had left the firm.
-As of June 2008, the firm's website lists only 53 full-time attorneys (29 partners and 24 associates).
+Following a significant downsizing in 2006 and 2007, the firm had 53 attorneys as of June 2008.

 On June 16, 2008, U.S. prosecutors in Los Angeles dismissed the indictment against the firm, under a non-prosecution agreement, and a statement by the government that "no attorney currently a partner or associate with Milberg LLP is criminally culpable" with respect to conduct charged in the indictment.
 Milberg agreed to pay $75 million to settle the charges.

-However, four longtime Milberg Weiss partners pleaded guilty to federal charges, including Steven Schulman, David Bershad, William Lerach, and Melvyn Weiss.
-Melvyn Weiss pleaded guilty in exchange for an 18- to 33-month prison sentence and fines and restitution of $10 million.
-Lerach was sentenced to two years in federal prison, two years' probation, fined $250,000 and ordered to complete 1,000 hours of community service.
-Bershad paid $250,000 in fines and forfeited $7.75 million.
-Bershad was sentenced to six months of incarceration in October 2008.
+However, four longtime Milberg Weiss partners—Steven Schulman, David Bershad, William Lerach, and Melvyn Weiss—pleaded guilty to federal charges related to the kickback scheme.
+Weiss received a 30-month sentence and $10 million in fines and restitution.
+Lerach was sentenced to two years in prison, probation, a $250,000 fine, and community service.
+Bershad serviced six months and forfeited $7.75 million.
+All were released by early 2010.